AgentXLP/coopdx-mods/mods/README.md

 This mod adds nametags to sm64ex-coop, this helps to easily identify other players without the player list, nametags can toggled with `/nametags [on|off]`

-If you have a color code in your name nametags will automatically change to that color too.

 ## Pos Display

 <img width="600" alt="pos-display" src="https://user-images.githubusercontent.com/44549182/185991888-269d4823-1d33-4851-b01c-371d4bd967f9.png">